hicommonwealth/edgeware-cli/README.md

 ## Usage
 1. Install the package with `yarn` or `npm`
+2. If you run into errors, run `tsc` in the repo to compile the typescript.
-2. If you want to send transactions, have the hex format of a key ready.
+3. If you want to send transactions, have the hex format of a key ready.
-3. Call `edge <module> <func> [...args]` with the desired module function and args.
+4. Call `edge <module> <func> [...args]` with the desired module function and args.

 ## Options
 ```